leftyfl1p/homebridge-poolcontroller/README.md

 ##This version differs from the first by:
+1. Accessory will auto discover IP of nodejs-poolController (but you can still hard code the IP)
 1. Lights are now displayed as lights, circuits remain as switches.
 1. Heaters in HomeKit will no longer turn on/off the circuits they are associated with.
 1. Heater modes map as follows: Off=Off; Heat=Heater; Cool=Solar Preferred; Auto=Solar